ramraaj25/noobot-chatbot/README.md

 ## Usage:

 -- pip install requirements.txt<br />
--- run bot.py<br />
+-- Run bot.py<br />
--- to train the bot using custom list of statements replace the "# List of statements here" with the list of your personalized statements in train.py and run train.py.<br />
+-- To train the bot using custom list of statements replace the "# List of statements here" with the list of your personalized statements in train.py and run train.py.<br />
--- enter 'bye' to exit.<br /><br />
+-- Enter 'bye' to exit.<br />
+-- If Noobot's response does not meet your expectations, you can give feedback about it's most recent response by typing in '!feedback' command and then giving your own response to it.<br /><br />

 Corpus used for training - "chatterbot.corpus.english"